Hiring a summer nanny? Payroll and taxes, handled.See how →

 All 50 statesYesYesYes

-HomePay Basic ($708/year) is cheaper than GTM EasyPay on paper, and EasyPay tacks on the year-end add-on.
-GTM's dedicated account manager and bundled year-end live on its higher tiers (HR Platinum at $127/mo, Diamond at $227/mo) — so the apples-to-apples comparison against HomePay Premium ($900/year) is GTM HR Platinum ($1,524/year).
+HomePay Essentials is slightly cheaper than GTM EasyPay on paper.
+GTM's dedicated account manager lives on its higher tiers, so the closest apples-to-apples comparison against HomePay Plus ($900/year) is GTM HR Platinum ($1,524/year).
 HR Platinum is more expensive, but it adds workers' comp placement and labor law guidance HomePay doesn't offer.

 What Does GTM Offer That HomePay Doesn't?

 Dedicated account manager (Platinum/Diamond).
-Step up to HR Platinum or Diamond and you get a specific person assigned to your account.
-The base EasyPay tier uses shared phone/email/chat support.
-HomePay routes you through a call center on Basic; Premium adds dedicated phone support — and BBB complaints mention long hold times.
+Stepping up to HR Platinum or Diamond assigns a named person to your account.
+EasyPay uses shared phone, email, and chat.
+HomePay Essentials routes through a call center; the Plus tier adds dedicated phone support.
+Public BBB complaints against HomePay's parent business reference long hold times during tax season.

 SOC 1 Type II certification.
-This is an independent audit of how they handle your data.
-Most household payroll services don't have it.
-Probably not a deciding factor for most families, but if you care about data security, it's worth noting.
+GTM publishes an independent SOC 1 Type II report on its data-handling controls.
+Most household payroll services don't carry one.
+Not a deciding factor for most families, but relevant if you care about audited data security.

 What Does HomePay Offer That GTM Doesn't?

 A+ BBB track record.
-HomePay's underlying business (Breedlove & Associates) carries an A+ BBB rating, has been BBB-accredited since January 2016, and has been handling household employment taxes for 34 years.
+HomePay's parent, Breedlove & Associates, has been BBB-accredited since January 2016 with an A+ rating and has handled household employment taxes for over three decades.
 For families paying for the most established brand, that track record matters.

 Care.com integration.
+Care.com acquired Breedlove in 2012 and rebranded it as HomePay; the acquisition was disclosed in Care.com's SEC filings and confirmed in press coverage at the time.
 If you found your nanny through Care.com, HomePay connects directly to your account.
-Care.com owns HomePay, so the data carries over.
 GTM has no marketplace integration.

 No setup fee.
-HomePay doesn't charge anything upfront.
-GTM's EasyPay tier doesn't charge setup either; only the higher Platinum/Diamond tiers carry a $75 setup fee.
+HomePay doesn't charge anything upfront on either tier.
+GTM's EasyPay also has no setup fee; only the higher Platinum and Diamond tiers carry a $75 one-time setup fee.

-Lower entry price (Basic only).
-HomePay's Basic plan at $59/month undercuts GTM's $70/month, but drops dedicated support and tax ID help.
-The comparable Premium tier at $75/month is actually more expensive than GTM.
+Lower entry price (Essentials only).
+HomePay Essentials at $59/month undercuts GTM EasyPay at $70/month.
+Essentials drops dedicated phone support and tax ID help.
+The comparable Plus tier at $75/month is actually more expensive than EasyPay.

 Side-by-Side Feature Comparison